monzee/vanilla/README.md

 @Override protected void onResume() {
   // ...
   Store cache = new AndroidLoaderStore(getActivity());

-  // It can be hard to predict sometimes if this one or the activity method will
+  // It can be hard to tell sometimes if this or the activity method will
   // be called first.
-By calling the cache in the exact same way, it is
+By calling the cache in the exact same way in both places,
+  // it doesn't matter which one was called first.
+They are guaranteed to
-  // guaranteed that the activity and fragment will receive the same object
+  // receive the same instance.
-  // regardless of the order they were called. toActivity = cache.hardGet("from-child-to-activity", AndroidChannel::new);
+  toActivity = cache.hardGet(TheActivity.CHANNEL_KEY, AndroidChannel::new);
 }

 private void somethingHappened() {